I love bath bombs and I enjoy telling people how they can make them in their home.

 - Mix the dry ingredients in a bowl and whisk to make sure it is well combined and there are no large clumps or lumps.

 - A mason jar, or any other glass jar with lid, is best for mixing the wet ingredients.

 - If you add the wet too fast and it starts to fizz, whisk down until the fizzing stops.

 - Let these dry!
 It is best to let them dry overnight and do not try to dry them faster in the oven they will burst and make a huge mess (same for the microwave).
 Just be patient.

-5. Almost any solid form can be used to mold these.
-A muffin tin, soap molds, plastic ornament balls, metal meatball maker, ice cream scoop and even a tennis ball cut in half works.
+Almost any solid form can be used to mold these.
+A muffin tin, soap molds, plastic ornament balls, metal meatball maker, ice cream scoop, and even a tennis ball cut in half works.
 I suggest only solid forms as silicone tends to be more difficult to press the mix into firmly.

-(best if you measure these on a kitchen scale for accuracy and best results or you can use the approximate measurements also provided if necessary)
+It's best if you measure these on a kitchen scale for accuracy and best results.
+You can also use the approximate measurements also provided if necessary.